nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.4.
 Revise Feature
 (Jia Ern)

-The Revise feature allows the user to start a revision on a chapter and can only be done when the user is in the module level.
+The revise feature allows the user to start a revision on a chapter and can only be done when the user is in the module level.

 #### 4.4.1.
 Implementation
-The Revise mechanism is facilitated by `ReviseCommand`.
+The revise mechanism is facilitated by `ReviseCommand`.
 It extends from the abstract class `Command`.

 In addition, it implements the following operations:
 * `ReviseCommand#execute()` — oversees the entire revise process and calls the respective methods when necessary.